GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Eric S. Raymond*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts